The State of the Molecular Gas in Post-Starburst Galaxies: Results

 Thus, while the blueshifted component is aligned with the stellar velocity field and bulk rotation of the molecular gas, it is more likely to be an outflow than an extension of the molecular gas rotation due to (1) the spatially-distinct morphology of the outflow (see in Figure \ref{fig:s02_grid}), (2) the asymmetric nature and lack of a counterpart on the northwest side, as evidenced by the excess flux above the best-fit Barolo model (see Figure \ref{fig:s02_pv}), and (3) the velocity excess over the surrounding stellar velocity field (see Figure \ref{fig:s02}).
 The blueshifted component is unlikely to be a parcel of infalling gas from the recent merger, as the smooth stellar velocity field suggests any merger components have already coalesced.
+In gas-rich early type galaxies that have experienced a recent minor merger, position-velocity diagrams do not display as significant of asymmetric components as seen here \citep{vandevoort2018}, meaning a merger where the stellar field has coalesced more quickly than the molecular gas is unlikely.

 We consider the bulk properties of this component, assuming a distance from the center of the galaxy of 1\arcsec (460 pc) and a velocity of 100 km s$^{-1}$, based on the blueshifted component's position in the channel map and position-velocity diagram.
 If this component is an outflow, its characteristic timescale $\tau$ is $4.5$ Myr.
 The south east component consists of $\sim15$\% of the total flux.
 Scaling the CO (1--0) inferred molecular gas mass from \citet{French2015} by 15\%, the expected mass in this outflowing component is 7.3$\times10^7$ \Msun, and the average outflow rate over the timescale of the outflow is 16 \sfrunit.
 This is consistent with the (large) range of typical molecular gas depletion rates inferred for the combined post-starburst population by \citet{French2018}.
 The mass traced by the molecular outflow will dominate over the mass in the ionized gas component, as ionized gas outflow rates are typically low $\sim10^{-2}$ \sfrunit \citep{Baron2019}.